Lee Hae Yeong of the movie ”Broken Heart”: ”I broke three ribs during an action scene”

 She said, "I didn't think I was suitable for the role of Jo Gak.
 I didn't want to play her because she's such an old lady.
 But I was attracted to the power she possesses."

-"The night I was doing the peeing scene, I would wake up many times and he would appear in my dreams.
-Unlike Jo Gak, I'm easily scared," she recalled.
+"When I was doing the action scenes, I would wake up many times and he would appear in my dreams.
+Unlike Jo Gak, I'm easily scared," he recalled.

 "Broken Fruit," starring Lee Hae Yeong, is currently being screened in Korea and receiving rave reviews.